Hiring the right core team can get you to traction quickly.

 Sell.
 Sell.
 Sell.

 Every interaction with potential hires is an opportunity to sell your vision.
 Early employees join startups because they believe in the vision.
 Or because they believe in the founders.
 Set the right expectations with candidates, but also show them the future glory.
-Even after they accept your offer, keep in touch with them until the day they join.
+Even after your HR team send them an offer letter, keep in touch with them until the day they join.
 Share ongoing updates about your product, revenues, and new deals.
-When a candidate is in the market for a job, she’s having multiple conversations with many companies – showing that you are equally excited about having her onboard will go a long way to ensuring that she turns up Day 1.
+When a candidate is in the market for a job, she’s having multiple conversations with many companies – showing that you are equally excited about having her onboard will go a long way to ensuring that she turns up on day 1.

 Hire for culture fit.